bunq/postman/README.md

    using public API, including RSA keys, session and installation tokens.
 For you reference all those values will be set in the environment.
 8. Run `GET - List monetary accounts` to check that everything is working properly.
-If it does, you can modify that request to do whatever you wanted to do and "Save as" for you future use.
+If it does, you can modify that request to do whatever you wanted to do and "Save as" for your future use.

 ### How does it work?